Back & Spine Surgery

 Low back pain

 One of the most common complaints for patients seeking medical care is low back pain.
 In fact, 60-80% of people will have low back pain at some point in their lives.
 The vast majority of low back pain resolves within 3 months without the need for specific treatment.
 Unfortunately, there is a great deal we do not understand about low back pain.
 In up to 80% of patients with low back pain, a specific reason for their pain cannot be specifically identified.
 This “non-specific” low back pain is best treated with conservative measures such as anti-inflammatory medication, physical therapy and sometimes spinal injections.
 Research has shown that surgery for non-specific back pain does not reliably improve symptoms.
 For this reason, surgery for this common type of back pain is not recommended.
-At this time, more research is needed to identify the sources for back pain and the best surgical and non-surgical treatments.
+At this time, more research is needed to identify the sources of back pain and the best surgical and non-surgical treatments.